An Age-Old Concept

 Candidates for light therapy treatment at our clinic are initially assessed for any health conditions that they may have for which exposure to high intensity light would be contraindicated.
 Following this initial screening, the area of skin to be exposed for treatment is gently prepared by being cleansed and dried.

 Upon completion of the light therapy session, normally 20 minutes in duration, a moisturizing cream and anti-oxidant balm are applied to the treatment area.
 Generally, two to three treatments per week over a period of four to five weeks are recommended for best results.

-It should be noted that, after a full course of treatment, the positive effects of LED red light therapy will continue to develop and manifest yielding a peak response from treated tissues following a period of several months.
+It should be noted that, following a full course of treatment, the positive effects of LED red light therapy will continue to develop and manifest yielding a peak response from treated tissues after a period of several months.

-Following all session times, patients are able to immediately resume their normal activities.
+Subsequent to all sessions, patients are able to immediately resume their normal activities.

 1 History of Light Therapy http://www.qbmi.com/light-therapy/history-of-light-therapy .
 Web.
 05/15/2018